Page 1: Biography

 Burn, William Wallace Allison

 This biography was written by Paul Harrison and was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in February, 2015.

-William Wallace Burn (later known as William Wallace Allison Burn) was the first New Zealander to qualify as a military aviator.
+William Wallace Burn (later known as William Wallace Allison Burn) was the first New Zealand army officer to qualify as a military aviator.
 He was born on 17 July 1891 at Melbourne, Australia, where his parents, Forbes Burn, a station manager, and his wife, Isabel Ayers, had emigrated soon after their marriage at Christchurch in 1885.
 The family moved to Canterbury, New Zealand, where Burn was educated at Christchurch Boys' High School.
 He showed a keen interest in cadet force training, eventually reaching the rank of cadet captain.

 In August 1911 Burn joined the New Zealand Staff Corps as a probationary second lieutenant.
 He was posted to the Canterbury Military District on 21 February 1912, where he was appointed acting adjutant, 1st (Canterbury) Regiment.
 A report on his performance in May 1912 indicated that he was 'tactful, energetic, resourceful, likely to make a good officer'.

 On 8 August Burn departed, along with three other junior officers, for England for a course of study with the Imperial Forces.
 He undertook instruction with the military aeronautical directorate and obtained the necessary certificates to qualify as a pilot.
 Burn returned to New Zealand in September 1914 and was appointed area officer, Auckland, with the rank of lieutenant.

 In February 1915 the Indian government called on the other dominions to provide trained pilots for service in the Tigris valley during the Mesopotamian campaign.
-Burn was seconded to the Indian Army for service as a flying officer, Royal Flying Corps, attached to the Indian Expeditionary Force.
+Burn was seconded to the Royal Flying Corps for service as a flying officer, attached to the Indian Expeditionary Force.